agiamas/mongo-jdbc/README.md

 __EXPERIMENTAL__

-This is an experimant JDBC driver for MongoDB.
+This is an experimental JDBC driver for MongoDB.
 It attempts to map some basic SQL to MongoDB syntax.
 One of the interesting things is that if you use prepared statements, you can actually use embedded objects, etc... quite nicely.
 See examples/ for more info, ideas.